 - 1. Universal Credit

 - 2. Universal Credit Claims and Payments

 - Universal Credit The Claimant Commitment

-- 4. Universal Credit Sanctions and Hardship Payments
+- Universal Credit Sanctions and Hardship Payments

 - Universal Credit and Vulnerable People -Claims and Payments

-- 6. Universal Credit Unable to Work Due to III-health or Disability
+- 6. Universal Credit Managed Migration

 - Universal Credit and The Work Capability Assessment - Toolkit

 - 8. Personal Independence Payment

 - 9. Personal Independence Payment Toolkit

 - 10. Form Filling: PIP2

 - 11. Form Filling: ESA50 / UC50

 - 12. DWP Social Fund

 - 13. The Spare Room Subsidy

 - 14. The Benefit Cap

 - 15. Disputes and Appeals

 - 16. Going to Appeal: First-tier Tribunals

-The information provided is designed to provide details of the different benefits that may be available to people in a variety of different situations including when they are in work, unable to work due to ill-health, unemployed or retired.
+The information in our fact sheets and guides is designed to provide details of the different benefits that may be available to people in a variety of situations including when they are in work, unable to work due to ill-health, unemployed or retired.
 It also seeks to inform people of the steps that may be taken should they wish to dispute a decision made surrounding their benefit entitlement.

 A copy of the Fact Sheets and Information Guides may, together with other topical benefit information, be obtained from our Social Security Benefits page on the City of Wolverhampton Council website.

 Please also watch out for our periodical Benefits Bulletins which provide news on the latest developments surrounding benefits and welfare reform.
 These are also available on the website.

-Telephone: (01902) 555351
+★ Telephone: (01902) 555351 ☑ Email: WRS@wolverhampton.gov.uk